n1tesh4dez/Ghidra-SMB3INES-Loader/README.md

 ## Ghidra Super Mario Bros.
 3 NES ROM Loader

 A loader for Ghidra supporting the Super Mario Bros.
-3 NES ROM
+3 NES ROM This version works with Ghidra 10.0 and Java 17

 ## Building
 - Ensure you have ``JAVA_HOME`` set to the path of your JDK 11+ installation.